MCH8169 : Digital communication for cultural institutions and organisations

 Module talk: This teaching method will be used to introduce the module and brief students about assessment.

-Lecture materials: This is a teaching methods to introduce students to core content related to the knowledge learning outcomes and to help students to extend and consolidate the on-campus learning.
+Lecture materials: This is a teaching methods to introduce students to focused content related to the knowledge learning outcomes of specific sessions and to help students to prepare for and extend the on-campus learning.

 Small-group teaching: This teaching method is intended to allow students to consolidate knowledge learning outcomes and to meet the skills outcomes through critically applying their new knowledge.
 It also allows students to practice all of the skillsets within the Graduate Skills Framework.